whosonfirst/whosonfirst-www-iamhere/README.md

 Surprise!
 There is also a second (or fifth if you're being "fancy" about things) moving part, which is a local (Javascript) settings file that you will need to configure by hand.
 Conveniently there is a sample versions which can simply rename if you want to use all the default settings.

-#### pip-server
+#### wof-pip-server

-This is a small application written in the `Go` programming language that exposes point-in-polygon functionality over an HTTP API and is part of the [go-whosonfirst-pip](https://github.com/whosonfirst/go-whosonfirst-pip/) repository. _You will need to download, install and configure it yourself but [it's not very hard](https://github.com/whosonfirst/go-whosonfirst-howto)._
+This is a small application written in the `Go` programming language that exposes point-in-polygon functionality over an HTTP API and is part of the [go-whosonfirst-pip](https://github.com/whosonfirst/go-whosonfirst-pip/) repository.
+Pre-compiled binary versions of `wof-pip-server` are available for three operating systems (OS X, Linux and Windows) in the `bin` directory.

 ```
 $> ./bin/osx/wof-pip-server -port 8080 -cors -data /usr/local/mapzen/whosonfirst-data/data /usr/local/mapzen/whosonfirst-data/meta/wof-neighbourhood-latest.csv /usr/local/mapzen/whosonfirst-data/meta/wof-marinearea-latest.csv